AES New York 2017 Presenter or Author

 View AES Member Profile

 Toru Kamekawa, after graduating the Kyushu Institute of Design in 1983 joined the Japan Broadcasting Corporation (NHK) as a sound engineer.
 During that period he gained his experience as a recording engineer mostly in surround sound programs for HDTV.
 In 2002, he joined the Tokyo University of the Arts as an associate professor (a professor since 2010) teaching acoustics and recording.
-He has contributed to many of the AES activities since his assignment as an officer of the AES Japan Section in 2001 (he was the workshop chair for the AES Tokyo Convention in 2003, and the AES Tokyo Convention chair in 2005).
-He has served as chair of the AES Japan Section in 2006 and contributed to the success of the first regional conference in Japan, held in Fukuoka.
-Furthermore, he was the exhibition chair of the AES Tokyo Regional Convention 2007, the general officer of AES Tokyo Regional Convention 2009 and as a co-chair he led the 40th AES International Conference “Spatial Audio” 2010 in Tokyo.
+He has contributed to many of the AES activities since his assignment as an officer of the AES Japan Section in 2001.
+He has served as chair of the AES Japan Section in 2006 and contributed to regional conferences and conventions in Japan.
+In 2010, he led the 40th AES International Conference “Spatial Audio”in Tokyo as a co-chair.
+Currently he is working as a co-chair of the International Conference on “Spatial Reproduction” to be held in Tokyo in August 2018.

 His research interests include among others the area of recording techniques for multi-channel stereo.
-He is currently conducting research on the factors of spatial impression of surround sound with height channels.
+He is currently conducting research on the factors of spatial impression of surround sound with height channels such as 22.2 multi-channel audio.

 More Info: https://www.facebook.com/toru.kamekawa